joysfera/arduino-tasker/README.md

 1. place Tasker into your Arduino projects folder so it's in ./libraries/Tasker/Tasker.h
 2. in Arduino IDE load File -> Examples -> Tasker -> MultiBlink
 3. see how easy it is to add three tasks and run them "at once"
-4. use that example as a base for your own code
+4. use that example as a basis for your own code

 Tasker API
 ----------